defold/defold.github.io/_posts/2020-05-26-Heroic-Labs-joins-as-a-corporate-partner.md

 title:  Heroic Labs joins the Defold Foundation as a corporate partner
 excerpt: The Defold Foundation welcomes Heroic Labs as a corporate partner.
 The Defold Foundation will work together with Heroic Labs to make the Nakama open-source realtime server for apps and games available to Defold developers.
 author: Björn Ritzl
-tags: ["news", "partner", "heroiclabs", "nakama", "network", "partnership"]
+tags: ["news", "partnership", "heroiclabs", "nakama", "network"]
 ---

 _The Defold Foundation welcomes Heroic Labs as a corporate partner.
 The Defold Foundation will work together with Heroic Labs to make the Nakama open-source realtime server for apps and games available to Defold developers._